sedol1339/files/papers.md

 	- Multi-language learning does not show improved error rates.
 	- Combining standard datasets and crawled data with different phonetic alphabets of the same language shows promising error reductions on English and German Seq2Seq G2P conversion.
 	- Combining Seq2seq G2P models with standard n-grams based models yields significant improvements.

+Sainath, T. N., Prabhavalkar, R., Kumar, S., Lee, S., Kannan, A., Rybach, D., ...Chiu, C.-C. (2017).
+No Need for a Lexicon?
+Evaluating the Value of the Pronunciation Lexica in End-to-End Models. arXiv, 1712.01864.
+Retrieved from https://arxiv.org/abs/1712.01864v1

+	- Traditional automatic speech recognition (ASR) systems are comprised of an acoustic model (AM), a language model (LM) and a pronunciation model (PM), all of which are independently trained on different datasets.
+AMs take acoustic features and predict a set of sub-word units, typically context-dependent or context-independent phonemes.
+Next, a hand-designed lexicon (i.e., PM) maps a sequence of phonemes produced by the acoustic model to words.
+Finally, the LM assigns probabilities to word sequences.
+	- How do end-to-end models perform if we incorporate a separate PM and LM into the system?
+This question can be answered by training an end-to-end model to predict phonemes instead of graphemes.
+The output of the end-to-end model must then be combined with a separate PM and LM to decode the best hypotheses from the model.
+	- The present work is the first to explore end-to-end systems trained with phonemes for a large vocabulary continuous speech recognition (LVCSR) task, where models are directly decoded in the first-pass.
+	- Our experiments show that the performance of grapheme systems is slightly better than phoneme systems.
+On a multi-dialect English task we once again confirm the superiority of graphemes.

+Mortensen, D. R., Dalmia, S., & Littell, P. (2018).
+Epitran: Precision G2P for Many Languages.
+ACL Anthology.
+Retrieved from https://aclanthology.org/L18-1429

+	- Epitran is a massively multilingual, multiple back-end system for G2P (grapheme-to-phoneme) transduction that takes word tokens in the orthography of a language and outputs a phonemic representation in either IPA or X-SAMPA.
+Out of the box, it supports 61 languages.

+Zhou, S., Dong, L., Xu, S., & Xu, B. (2018).
+A Comparison of Modeling Units in Sequence-to-Sequence Speech Recognition with the Transformer on Mandarin Chinese. arXiv, 1805.06239.
+Retrieved from https://arxiv.org/abs/1805.06239v2

+	- Conventional ASR systems consist of three independent components: an acoustic model (AM), a pronunciation model (PM) and a language model (LM), all of which are trained independently.
+CD-states and CD-phonemes are dominant as their modeling units in such system.
+However, it has been challenged by seq2seq attention-based models, which integrate an acoustic, pronunciation and language model into a single NN.
+	- On English ASR tasks, previous attempts have already shown that the modeling unit of graphemes can outperform that of phonemes by seq2seq attention-based model (see "No Need for a Lexicon?
+Evaluating the Value of the Pronunciation Lexica in End-to-End Models"), so a hand-designed lexicon might be removed from ASR systems (as we known, it is very laborious and time-consuming to generate a pronunciation lexicon).
+Furthermore, the latest work use the word piece models, which are sub-word units ranging from graphemes all the way up to entire words.
+	- We investigate five modeling units for Speech-Transformer model on Mandarin Chinese ASR tasks, including CI-phonemes, syllables (pinyins with tones), words, sub-words and characters.
+	- We confirm that the lexicon free modeling units, i.e. words, sub-words and characters, can outperform lexicon related modeling units, i.e. CI-phonemes and syllables.
+Character based model achieves the best result and establishes a new SOTA CER on HKUST dataset.

 Xu, Q., Baevski, A., & Auli, M. (2021).
 Simple and Effective Zero-shot Cross-lingual Phoneme Recognition. arXiv, 2109.11680.
 Retrieved from https://arxiv.org/abs/2109.11680v1